jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 The way our simplified Orc is built is straightforward: you put the arguments inside the structure.
 In practice, you would probably add a _target_ reference and a maximum health... but for the sake of demonstration you keep the struct small.
-And, unless the generated Orc is a special one, e.g. a Level 11 boss with a terrifying name, we would expect that it spawns with 100% of its health, at level 1 and with no experience.
+And, unless the generated Orc is a special one, e.g. a level 11 boss with a terrifying name, we would expect that it spawns with 100% of its health, at level 1 and with no experience.
 Heck!
-We can even call it _Orc_ and give it either a bow or an Axe depending on its class.
+We can even call it _Orc_ and give it either a bow or an axe depending on its class.

 So, the Orc structure is declared as such: